Caldwell, New Jersey

 Caldwell is a borough located in northwestern Essex County, in the U.S. state of New Jersey, about 16 mi west of New York City and 6 mi north-west of Newark, the state's most populous city.
 As of the 2020 United States census, the borough's population was 9,027, an increase of 1,205 (+15.4%) from the 2010 census count of 7,822, which in turn reflected an increase of 238 (+3.1%) from the 7,584 counted in the 2000 census.

 Caldwell was incorporated as a borough by an act of the New Jersey Legislature on February 10, 1892, from portions of Caldwell Township (now Fairfield Township), based on the results of a referendum held on the previous day.
 In 1981, the borough's name was changed to the "Township of the Borough of Caldwell", as one of seven Essex County municipalities to pass a referendum to become a township, joining four municipalities that had already made the change, of what would ultimately be more than a dozen Essex County municipalities to reclassify themselves as townships in order take advantage of federal revenue sharing policies that allocated townships a greater share of government aid to municipalities on a per capita basis.
 Effective January 26, 1995, it again became a borough.

-Grover Cleveland, the 22nd and 24th President of the United States, and the only president to serve two non-consecutive terms, was born in Caldwell on March 18, 1837.
-His father, Rev. Richard Falley Cleveland, was pastor of the First Presbyterian Church.
+Grover Cleveland, the 22nd and 24th President of the United States and the first president to serve two nonconsecutive terms, was born in Caldwell on March 18, 1837.
+His father, the Rev. Richard Falley Cleveland, was pastor of the First Presbyterian Church.
 The Grover Cleveland birthplace—the church's former manse—is now a museum and is open to the public.

 Though today the Caldwell area is considered to be a suburb of both Newark and New York City, the area originally developed as its own individual, self-contained community and economy rather than as urban sprawl from a larger city.
 When it was formed, miles of woods separated downtown Caldwell from Newark or any of its developing suburbs.

 New Jersey Monthly magazine ranked Caldwell as its third-best place to live in its 2010 rankings of the "Best Places To Live" in New Jersey.